UEFA decisions for upcoming competitions relating to the ongoing suspension of Russian national teams and clubs

 Article summary

-Russia will not participate in Group 2 of League B and will automatically be ranked fourth in this group.
+Russia will not participate in Group C of the UEFA Women's EURO 2022 final tournament.

 Article top media content